 Book Value: The book value of a company represents the total value of all assets minus any outstanding liabilities.
 You can find the total asset value and depreciation in the company’s balance sheet.
 To calculate the book value on a per-share basis, divide the total shareholder equity by the number of outstanding stock shares.

 Return on Equity (ROE): The Return on Equity (ROE) measures how efficient a company is at generating earnings from assets.
 To calculate ROE, divide the company’s net income by the shareholders’ equity.
 You will need to compare a company’s ROE to other companies in the same sector to gauge whether it’s good or bad.

 Even the best analysis can’t guarantee that a stock will go up or down.
 While the fundamentals may be sound or the technical information correct, market conditions may push the stock in a different direction.

 The type of analysis you use depends on your trading strategy.
 In general, short-term traders focus on technical analysis while investors in it for the long-haul emphasize fundamental analysis.

 Each form of analysis is important so focusing on both may be your best approach.
 If you ignore one, you may miss out on valuable information that could change the direction of a company’s share price.

 Don’t put money into individual stocks if you can’t afford to lose it.
 Stock analysis takes time and experience to learn.
-Sometimes you will make money and sometimes you’ll take a loss.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Sometimes you will make money and sometimes you’ll take a loss.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.